sportebois/rprog-010-assignment3-tests/README.md

 To run these test scripts, you will need the [testthat](http://cran.r-project.org/web/packages/testthat/index.html) package installed.

-These scripts can help you check your implementation of the code of the R Programing assignments.
+These scripts can help you check your implementation of the code of the R Programming assignments.

-Home age of the assignement on [Coursera](https://class.coursera.org/rprog-010/assignment/view?assignment_id=7)
+Home age of the assignment on [Coursera](https://class.coursera.org/rprog-010/assignment/view?assignment_id=7)

 ### Part 2 - best